How Apache Spark Works – Run-time Spark Architecture

 - The cluster manager launches executors on behalf of the driver program.

 - The driver process runs with the help of user application.
 Based on the actions and transformation on RDDs, the driver sends work to executors in the form of tasks.

-- The executors process the task and the result is sent back to the driver through cluster manager.
+- The executors process the task and the result sends back to the driver through the cluster manager.

 So, this was all in how Apache Spark works.
 If you have any query about Apache Spark job execution flow, so feel free to share with us.
 We will be happy to solve them.